Methodology

 In July 2020, the government introduced a temporary easement to the maximum income threshold as part of the response to the coronavirus (COVID-19) outbreak.
 The change aimed to ensure that critical workers who exceeded the maximum income threshold set out in the 2016 Regulations due to increased income mainly attributable to earnings from work undertaken directly or indirectly as a result of the coronavirus (COVID-19) outbreak could continue to take up the working parent entitlement.
 The change was only effective for the tax year starting in 6 April 2020 and ending in 5 April 2021.
 This change was set out in The Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Coronavirus) (Amendment) Regulations 2020 (opens in new tab)

-The working parent entitlement was extended in April 2024 so that 2-year-olds with eligible working parents were entitled to receive 570 hours of government-funded early years provision a year.
-It was further extended in September 2024 so children aged 9 to 23 months with eligible working parents were also entitled to receive 570 hours of government-funded early years provision a year.
-This can be taken as 15 hours a week over 38 weeks of the year but it is also possible to take fewer hours over more weeks.
-The latest January 2025 statistics include figures for the first time on eligible children aged 9 months to 2 years registered for the expanded working parent entitlement.
+The working parent entitlement was extended from April 2024 up until August 2025 so 2-year-olds with eligible working parents were entitled to receive 570 hours of government-funded early years provision a year; the same entitlement was again extended from September 2024 up until August 2025 to children aged 9 to 23 months with eligible working parents.
+This could have been taken as 15 hours a week over 38 weeks of the year, or as fewer hours over more weeks.

-From September 2025, children aged 9 months to 2 years with eligible working parents will be entitled to receive 1,140 hours of government-funded early years provision a year.
-This could be taken as 30 hours a week over 38 weeks of the year but it will also be possible to take fewer hours over more weeks.
+Since September 2025, the entitlement has been expanded with children aged 9 months to 2 years with eligible working parents becoming entitled to receive 1,140 hours of government-funded early years provision a year, effectively doubling their entitlement.
+This can be taken as 30 hours a week over 38 weeks of the year, or as fewer hours over more weeks.

-Therefore, from September 2025, children aged 9 months to 4 years with eligible working parents will be entitled to receive 1,140 hours of government-funded early years provision a year.
+Therefore, since September 2025, children aged 9 months to 4 years with eligible working parents are now entitled to receive 1,140 hours of government-funded early years provision a year (including, for 3 and 4-year-olds, the universal entitlement).

 The detailed eligibility criteria for the working parent entitlement are set out in regulations: